 Discipline & School-Age Environments Indicators:

 Each fact sheet is organized by the following guiding questions:

 - What does this indicator measure?
 This section describes the what the indicator measures and how it is calculated.

 - What are the data considerations?
 Data considerations provide the data source, a description of how the indicator has changed, if applicable, and relevant data notes that further describe what is and is not included in the calculation.

 - How has Ohio performed over time?
 Data visualizations showing Ohio’s performance in recent years are provided for indicators with more than one year of available data.
 These visualizations are followed by a data table providing the numerator, denominator, percentage, and change in percentage from year to year.

 - How has Ohio performed in relation to the targets?
 Data visualizations comparing Ohio’s performance to previous targets are provided to help identify new targets that are rigorous yet attainable.
 Some indicators have changed so substantially that prior targets are not applicable, and those fact sheets will not include this section.

 - Proposed Targets.
 The Department has proposed two target options for each indicator as a starting place for stakeholder feedback.
-This section will identify the proposed targets and describe the rationale for each proposed set of targets, though stakeholders are welcome to propose a third option.
+This section identifies the proposed targets and describes the rationale for each proposed set of targets, though stakeholders were welcome to propose a third option.